DanteNoguez/dantenoguez.github.io/ensayos/_build/html/_sources/notebooks/exagium/aforismos.md

 </b>
 </p>

-—Have you ever gotten a Snapchat from a girl—?
+—Have you ever gotten a Snapchat from a girl—? <br>
 —No. Let's play bullet, e4 (clicks).
 Ok, let's play the Ruy López: Nf3 (clicks).
 Bb5 (clicks).
 He plays d6 immediately, let's take on c6 (clicks).
 Nice.

 <br>